« Go Back

 Certificate in Public and Security Services - Level 2Apply Now »

 Location: Broomfield Hall

 This study programme is specifically designed to support students who will need to complete GCSE resits in both English and Maths.
 The College Certificate places emphasis on skills development at this level and so a supportive programme of maths and English is compulsory within the course and will make up the bulk hours of study during the year.

 Students on this course are expected to engage in supporting a range of community and regional events.
 This will mean that weekends will often be part of the academic timetable in order to fulfil work experience placements.

-You will need to complete an interview and screening test in maths and English.
 Entry to this course will be specifically for students who are required to re-sit their GCSE Maths and English qualifications.

 The study programme will focus on the achievement of English and Maths GCSE, with a Public Service programme supporting the timetable.

 You are expected to maintain high standards of discipline, punctuality and attendance.
 It is essential that you work to the deadlines set or you risk not achieving your programme of study.

 Practical sessions are compulsory, so you must be physically able to

 take part in both indoor and outdoor sessions.
 You will also be expected to volunteer on selected weekends throughout the year.